pchiusano/pchiusano.github.io/_posts/2014-12-09-better-nonstrictness.markdown

 ```

 So, notice that lambdas (the `Await` constructor), when taking an argument, _indicate to the caller whether the argument should be passed strictly or nonstrictly_.
 The idea being that if a function is going to evaluate an argument anyway, it might as well have the caller evaluate that argument.
 In Haskell, callers always (modulo static stricness analysis) pass arguments thunked.
-So, arguments are received one at a time and we are propagating strictness information to the caller (and possibly to their caller).
+Here, arguments are received one at a time and we are propagating strictness information to the caller (and possibly to their caller).
 This is nice for higher-order functions, because they can propagate this stricness also.
 I hypothesized that the problem with `foldl` was that it was simply not propagating the strictness of the binary folding function it receives.

 Here's an implementation of `foldl` using `Runtime` ([full gist][]).
 Obviously, it's pretty ugly writing out `Runtime` values directly, rather than compiling to `Runtime` but stick with me for now: